by nkapila6

 The MCP server should work with any MCP client that supports tool calling.
 Has been tested on the below clients.

-When an LLM (like Claude) is asked a question requiring recent web information, it will trigger mcp-local-rag
+When an LLM (like Claude) is asked a question requiring recent web information, it will trigger mcp-local-rag.

 When asked to fetch/lookup/search the web, the model prompts you to use MCP server for the chat.